Investors

 Comparison of Corporate Governance to Nasdaq Requirements

-As a “foreign private issuer” under the Exchange Act, the Company is permitted, pursuant to Nasdaq Stock Market Rule 5615(a)(3), to follow its home country practice in lieu of certain Nasdaq corporate governance standards provided that it discloses and describes the differences between its corporate governance practices and those required by Nasdaq.
-Below we describe the differences between the Nasdaq Stock Market Rules and the applicable home country requirement.
-References to a “Rule” below are references to the referenced rule in the Nasdaq Stock Market Rules.
+The Company's common shares are listed on Nasdaq.
+As a "foreign private issuer" under the Securities Exchange Act of 1934, as amended (the “Exchange Act”), the Company is permitted, pursuant to Nasdaq Stock Market Rule 5615(a)(3), to follow its home country practice in lieu of certain Nasdaq corporate governance standards provided that it discloses and describes the differences between its corporate governance practices and those that would otherwise be required by Nasdaq.
+Below we describe the differences between the Nasdaq Stock Market Rules and the applicable home country requirement that the Company follows.
+References to a "Rule" below are references to the applicable rule in the Nasdaq Stock Market Rules.

-The Company is incorporated under the Business Corporations Act (Ontario) and its Common Shares are listed and posted for trading on the TSXV, based in Canada.
-As such, the Company is a ‘reporting issuer’ under applicable Canadian securities laws.
-As a Canadian, TSXV-listed “reporting issuer,” the Company’s home country requirement with respect to corporate governance standards and practices refers to certain instruments prescribed by the applicable Canadian securities regulators in the provinces in which the Company is a ‘reporting issuer’ acting collectively as the Canadian Securities Administrators (“CSA”), as well as certain policies of the TSXV.
-Specifically, the applicable framework includes: (i) National Instrument 58-101 – Disclosure of Corporate Governance Practices (“NI 58-101”) of the CSA, (ii) National Policy 58-201 – Corporate Governance Guidelines (“NP 58-201”), (iii) National Instrument 52-110 – Audit Committees (“NI 52-110”) of the CSA, and (iv) Policy 3.1 – Directors, Officers, Other Insiders, Personnel and Corporate Governance (“Policy 3.1”) of the TSXV.
+The Company is incorporated under the Business Corporations Act (Ontario) and is subject to the Securities Act (Ontario) as a result of being a "reporting issuer" under applicable Canadian securities laws.
+As a Canadian "reporting issuer," the Company's home country requirement with respect to corporate governance standards and practices refers to certain instruments prescribed by the applicable Canadian securities regulators in the provinces and territories in which the Company is a "reporting issuer" acting collectively as the Canadian Securities Administrators ("CSA").
+Specifically, the applicable framework includes: (i) National Instrument 58-101 – Disclosure of Corporate Governance Practices of the CSA, (ii) National Instrument 51-102 – Continuous Disclosure Obligations ("NI 51-102") of the CSA, (iii) National Policy 58-201 – Corporate Governance Guidelines ("NP 58-201") of the CSA, and (iv) National Policy 51-201 – Disclosure Standards of the CSA.
+Pursuant to National Instrument 71-102 Continuous Disclosure and Other Exemptions Relating to Foreign Issuers, the Company is an "SEC foreign issuer" because it has a class of securities registered under Section 12 of the Exchange Act and is not registered or required to be registered as an investment company under the Investment Company Act of 1940, as amended, and, as a result, certain other instruments prescribed by the CSA, such as National Instrument 52-110 – Audit Committees of the CSA, do not apply to the Company.

-Content of Audit Committee Charter: Rule 5605(c)(1) requires that the formal written audit committee charter of an issuer specifies the audit committee’s responsibility for ensuring its receipt from the outside auditors of a formal written statement delineating all relationships between the auditor and the Company, actively engaging in a dialogue with the auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor and for taking, or recommending that the full board take, appropriate action to oversee the independence of the outside auditor.
-The home country NI 52-110 requirements are substantially the same, and, additionally, National Instrument 51-102 – Continuous Disclosure Obligations (“NI 51-102”) of the CSA requires that the current version of the Company’s Audit Committee Charter be disclosed to shareholders on an annual basis.
-The Company’s Audit Committee Charter requires the Committee shall assess the independent auditor’s performance, qualifications, and independence and pre-approve all audit services as well as any non-audit services to be provided by the independent auditors.
+Content of Audit Committee Charter: Rule 5605(c)(1) requires that the formal written audit committee charter for a Nasdaq-listed issuer’s audit committee specifies the audit committee's responsibility for ensuring its receipt from the outside auditors of a formal written statement delineating all relationships between the auditor and the Company, actively engaging in a dialogue with the auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the auditor and for taking, or recommending that the full board take, appropriate action to oversee the independence of the outside auditor.
+The home country NI 51-102 requirements stipulate that the current version of the Company's Audit Committee Charter be disclosed to shareholders on an annual basis.
+The Company's Audit Committee Charter requires that the Audit Committee assess the independent auditor's performance, qualifications, and independence and pre-approve all audit services as well as any non-audit services to be provided by the independent auditors.